meghabathla/30-Days-with-Js/Day6/Readme.md

 ## Map

+Transforms each element of an array and returns a new array.
 The map() method of Array instances creates a new array populated with the results of calling a provided function on every element in the calling array.

 ```js